ripfester/async-qps-throttle/README.md

 ```

-On the other hand, if you are running in a weakly-typed environment (e.g., ES6), it may not be necessary to wrap the
+On the other hand, if you are running in a weakly-typed environment (e.g., Node.js or ES6), it may not be necessary
-promises at all.
-Just note, the promises returned by this module will be fairly basic (no `tap`, `finally`, etc.).
+to wrap the promises at all.
+Just note, the promises returned by this module will be fairly basic (no `tap`,
+`finally`, etc.).